-The Dublin City School District received an overall grade of B on its state report card, released today, Sept.
-13, via the Ohio Department of Education's website.
+The Dublin City School District received an overall grade of B on its state report card, released Sept.
+13, and although district officials generally are pleased with the results they said they believe there are inherent flaws in how the Ohio Department of Education measures certain data that can give a false impression about a district's or individual building's performance.

 The report card assesses school districts in the state by issuing letter grades for a variety of student performance categories.

-District Superintendent Todd Hoadley said the district is pleased with its B grade.
+District Superintendent Todd Hoadley said the district is pleased with its B grade, however he said district officials believe methodology used to measure certain aspects are flawed.

 Report card categories include achievement, which is based on students' state test performance; progress which assesses student growth based on past performance; gap closing, which assesses how well schools are meeting the needs of vulnerable students; graduation rate; which assesses the percent of students who finish high school; improving at-risk readers in grades K-3; and prepared for success, which assesses how well schools are preparing students for future opportunities.